oVirt/ovirt-site/source/feature/reportingvnicinformation.html.md

 `  `<interface_name>`p1p2`</interface_name>

+##### Backward compatibility

-Note that the existing IPs reported on /api/vms/yyyy are left intact, however the IPs addresses are retrieved the VM's nics.
+Note that the existing IPs reported on /api/vms/yyyy are left intact, however the IPs addresses are retrieved from the VM's nics.

 `  `<guest_info>
 `      `<ips>